edbennett/snakemake-novice-lattice/episodes/awkward.md

 or when it was last updated.

-![fig-asymmetric]: fig/asymmetric-workflow.svg {alt='
-  Diagram showing three boxes in a row, connected from left to right by arrows.
+[fig-asymmetric]: fig/asymmetric-workflow.svg {alt='Diagram showing three boxes in a row, connected from left to right by arrows.
   The boxes are labeled
   "`input_file`",